NeonLabs-ai/farmbot/README.md

 # GNSS and RTK based autonomously navigating robot for precision spray of herbicide.

+## TODO

+- [ ] Program localisation method using GPS, IMU (and Vision if required)
+- [ ] define and solve lane tracking problem as input image and output Lane msg (to be modified)
+- [ ] Research about architecture of CNN to be used..
+- [ ] Train and deploy CNN in Jetson / Pi for weed detection purpose
+- [ ] Nozzle position planning algorithm
+- [ ] CAD Design of robot (Must be optimized for manufacturing)

 ## Summary of the proposed research
 A farming robot with automatic navigation, weed detection system, designed for navigating between crops, across farms and providing aid in multiple operations